-There are definitely some problems with social networking, as well as dangers that go along with the technology of today.
+There are definitely some problems with social media, as well as dangers that go along with the technology of today.

-Facebook, Instagram, SnapChat and others have become very popular networking sites, not only for us as parents, but for many kids and teens as well.
-We also now have texting and instant messaging available at our fingertips.
+Facebook, Instagram, Snapchat , TikTok and others have become very popular, not only for us as parents, but for many kids and teens as well.
+We also now have texting, facetime and snaps available at our fingertips all day, every day.
 Though these ways of staying in touch with people can be very convenient and enjoyable, they are also not without risk.

-Today I’m going to share 7 Problems With Social Networking:
+Today I’m going to share 7 Problems With Social Media:

-These are things to consider as potential problems that can occur when a lot of time is spent on Facebook, or other social networks.
+These are things to consider as potential problems that can occur when a lot of time is spent on Youtube, Tiktok or other social networks.
 (This would include texting, and instant messaging also.)

-3. It gives easy opportunity to get involved in sinful activities, or conversations.
+3. Social Networking gives easy opportunity to get involved in sinful activities, or conversations.

 Sin is at the door when we mindlessly, or out of boredom, start surfing the posts, looking for someone to “converse” with, etc. We (and our kids) should get online for a set time, and a set purpose to avoid that mindless searching and scrolling.